Music of New Hampshire: Rock music

 The rock band Aerosmith has its roots in New Hampshire, as lead singer Steven Tyler and guitarist Joe Perry spent their childhood summers in Sunapee.
-Other notable bands include The Bruisers, Dreadnaught USA, Our Last Night, Scissorfight, The Shaggs, And Then There Were None, The Trichomes and The Queers.
+Other notable bands include The Bruisers, Dreadnaught USA, Our Last Night, Scissorfight, The Shaggs, And Then There Were None, Rick Rude, The Trichomes, The Brave Little Abacus, and The Queers.
 Punk rocker GG Allin was native to New Hampshire.
 Singer-songwriter Ray LaMontagne was born in Nashua, Ronnie James Dio, lead singer of Dio, was born in Portsmouth, and The Dropkick Murphys lead singer Al Barr was born in Hanover.

 Pop music

 Mandy Moore, a singer-songwriter and actress born in Nashua, has sold more than 10 million albums worldwide and won various awards for her acting performances.
 Singer JoJo was raised in Keene and is the youngest solo artist to top the Billboard Pop Songs chart.
 She has sold over 7 million albums worldwide.

 Hip-hop music

 New Hampshire has been home to producer and DJ Statik Selektah, a respected name in hip hop nationwide, since the 1990s.
 Statik Selektah, of Exeter, is closely associated with hip-hop artist Termanology of Lawrence, Massachusetts.
 The two have formed 1982 (group).
 Producer Decap of Nashua began producing in the early 2000s and has since produced records for artists like Talib Kweli, Joyner Lucas, and Hit-Boy.
 Bass player/producer Brady Watt, also a Nashua native, has worked closely alongside Ski Beatz, providing bass guitar on albums and songs by New Orleans rapper Curren$y, Joey Badass, and others.
 Rapper Adeem hails from Keene.
 Grammy Award-winning producer Brian Soko from Manchester has produced records for Beyoncé ("Drunk in Love"), and Lil Wayne.